 Her best friend Shonda (Tasha Smith) is there to help her through the wedding plan, as is her brother-in-law Willie Earl (Mike Epps) and nephew Malcolm (DeRay Davis).
 Most reluctantly, they go up to Martha's Vineyard to attend this rushed wedding, Pam complaining all the way.

 Instantly, the upper-crust Watsons and salt of the earth Taylors begin a cold, cold war.
-(I digress to state that most if not all the hostility comes from the Taylor side, specifically Pam, though at an especially awkward rehearsal dinner both Claudine and Pam go out of their way to be mean to each other).
-Sabrina can do nothing right in Pam's eyes, while Claudine has her own problems: Gregg's 'mistress', Geneva's presence (especially a 'shocking' family secret revealed...of course, when are family secrets not shocking), and yet another scandal, this one financial.
+Most if not all the hostility comes from the Taylor side, specifically Pam, though at an especially awkward rehearsal dinner both Claudine and Pam go out of their way to be mean to each other.
+Sabrina can do nothing right in Pam's eyes, while Claudine has her own problems: Gregg's 'mistress', Geneva's presence, a 'shocking' family secret revealed and yet another scandal, this one financial.

-Eventually, the crises come fast and furious: Pam doesn't like anyone not connected to her (and is displeased anyone can take her place with her little boy), Claudine is hit by one blow after another by her own family, and wedding planner Amy (Julie Bowen) is just desperate to not only put together a fantastic wedding but not say anything that could be considered offensive to her African-American employers.
-Surprisingly, the idea of 'jumping the broom' IS important: Pam brought the broom she and her late husband jumped over and is shocked and angry that Sabrina and Jason won't follow the Taylor family tradition of jumping over it.
+Eventually, the crises come fast and furious: Pam doesn't like anyone not connected to her and is displeased anyone can take her place with her little boy, Claudine is hit by one blow after another by her own family, and wedding planner Amy (Julie Bowen) is just desperate to not only put together a fantastic wedding but not say anything that could be considered offensive to her African-American employers.
+The idea of 'jumping the broom' is important to Pam, who brought the broom she and her late husband jumped over and is shocked and angry that Sabrina and Jason won't follow the Taylor family tradition of jumping over it.

 Every group has its own traditions, and each family has its own issues with odd relatives, so Jumping the Broom taps into the joys and horrors of big family gatherings.
 In this case, the tradition of 'jumping the broom' serves to show the conflict between these two groups from two different worlds being brought together by their children forming one union.

 However, it's the performances of the mothers that show what competent and talented actresses both Bassett and Devine are.
 The former exudes elegance, but also the hurt of keeping her secret from her daughter.
-The latter makes even her clearly mean-spirited actions almost sympathetic (I say almost because what she did, to use modern parlance, was just messed up.
+The latter makes even her clearly mean-spirited actions almost sympathetic.
+I say almost because what she did, to use modern parlance, was just messed up.

 The men were unfortunately underused.
 Alonzo was a bit dull as the nearly-perfect fiancee, and Pooch's Ricky got lost in the story to where he was almost non-important as a character.
 However, all this is I think more a result of Elizabeth Hunter and Arlene Gibbs' screenplay than with them as actors.

-Actually, you pretty much know where the story is going and it turns into a soap opera (in a line from the trailer which I don't remember seen in the film, Amy refers to the weekend as like being in The Bold, Black & The Beautiful) so we get no surprises.
+Actually, you pretty much know where the story is going and it turns into a soap opera: in a line from the trailer which I don't remember used in the film, Amy refers to the weekend as like being in The Bold, Black & The Beautiful.
 I also think we could have had more funny moments with Amy and her efforts to integrate herself with her employers while attempting to not sound foolish.

-However, on the whole, I think Jumping the Broom was light, entertaining (if predictable) fare.
+However, on the whole, I think Jumping the Broom was light, entertaining if predictable fare.
 If one doesn't go into the film thinking we are going to see anything other than a mash-up of comedy/soap opera, one can enjoy Jumping the Broom as one can enjoy any wedding with a collection of wacky characters with deep issues.